codedbychavez/ab-testing-in-ruby/README.md

   </head>
 ```

-9. Before the closing body tag, add the following scripts for tracking the clicks from each button:
+9. Before the closing body tag, add the following script for tracking the clicks from each button:

 ```html
 <body>